De-Mystifying the Compliance Manual

 - Other Staff assisting with HRSA compliance and/or OSV preparation

 - Understand the elements of the HRSA programmatic requirements addressed in the Manual and the SVP.

 - Identify the specific steps necessary to demonstrate compliance and areas where health centers retain discretion.

 - Discuss the newest developments in the OSV and application review processes from an insider’s perspective.

 Kimpton Hotel Madera

 The Dupont Circle Hotel

 A partner at the firm, Marcie specializes in health care law, particularly in the areas of federal grants, grant-related requirements and grants management related to the federal health center program.
 Health centers turn to Marcie as a resource for knowing not only the letter of the law, but also the likely interpretation of requirements by federal policymakers, including the Health Resources and Services Administration (HRSA).
 [Full Bio]

-Participants can earn up to 15.6 CPE credits in Specialized Knowledge and Applications upon completion of all course requirements.
+Conference participants can earn up to 12.2 CPE credits in Specialized Knowledge and Applications.

 - Prerequisites: None